 Bottom Up (Location View)

-- From the location view, overridden fields are marked by a blue dot
+- Overridden fields are marked by a blue dot

 in the Ownership column.